GTEC-UDC/linuxcnc_gantry_robot/docs/source/doc/02_igus_dryve_d1/03_axis_page.md

 This section contains the following parameters:

-- **Available Stroke**: Defines the movement range for the "ABS" (Absolute Positioning) mode.
-Since we will not be using this mode, this parameter is not relevant to our application.
+- **Minimal Stroke** and **Maximal Stroke**: These parameters specify the movement window for "ABS" mode (Absolute Positioning).
+Since we will not be using this mode, these parameters are not relevant to our application and they are both set to 0.

 - **Feed Rate**: For linear axes, this parameter indicates the axis displacement per motor rotation.
-As we are considering a rotary axis, we must set this parameter to 360°, as specified in Section 5.5.1 of the controller manual.
+In our gantry robot setup the motors have the following feed rates:

+  - **Brushless motors (X1, X2, Y)**: 144 mm/rev
+  - **Stepper motor (Z)**: 4 mm/rev

 (sec:axis_motion_limits)=